anysource-AI/anysource-infra/aws-helm/anysource-chart/README.md

 #### Globals

 - `domain` - The domain name for the application
-- `auth0_domain` - The domain of the Auth0 tenant for the application (Anysource support will provide this)
+- `auth_domain` - The domain of the Auth tenant for the application (Anysource support will provide this)
-- `auth0_client_id` - The client ID of the Auth0 application (Anysource support will provide this)
+- `auth_client_id` - The client ID of the Auth application (Anysource support will provide this)

 #### Secret (sensitive configuration)